 - (i) in connection with a bona fide invitation to a person to enter into an underwriting agreement with respect to the shares or debentures; or - (ii) in relation to shares or debentures or other securities which were not offered to the public. - 208.
-If any person acts in contravention of the provisions of sub-section 207(b), he shall be liable to a fine not exceeding 200 penalty units.
+If any person acts in contravention of the provisions of sub-section 207(b), he shall be liable to a fine of 10,000,000 kyats. - 209.
+If a prospectus is issued which does not comply with the provisions of section 205, every person who is knowingly responsible for the issue of such prospectus shall be liable to a fine of 10,000,000 kyats.

-Non-compliance with section 205
+210. Non-compliance with section 205

-- 209. If a prospectus is issued which does not comply with the provisions of section 205, every person who is knowingly responsible for the issue of such prospectus shall be liable to a fine not exceeding 200 penalty units. - 210.
-In the event of non-compliance with or contravention of any of the requirements of section 205, a director or other person responsible for the prospectus shall not incur any liability by reason of the noncompliance or contravention if the director or other person proves that: - (a) as regards any matter not disclosed, the director or other person was not cognisant thereof; - (b) the non-compliance or contravention arose from an honest mistake of fact on the director's or other person's part; or - (c) the non-compliance or contravention was in respect of matters which in the opinion of the Court were immaterial, or was otherwise such as ought in the opinion of the Court having regard to all the circumstances of the case, reasonably to be excused.

-Provided that, in the event of non-compliance with or contravention of the requirements contained in clause (xvi) of sub-section (a) of section 205, no such director or other person shall incur any liability in respect of the non-compliance or contravention unless it is proved that the director or other person had knowledge of the matters not disclosed.
+- (a) In the event of non-compliance with or contravention of any of the requirements of section 205, a director or other person responsible for the prospectus shall not incur any liability by reason of the noncompliance or contravention if the director or other person proves that: - (i) as regards any matter not disclosed, the director or other person was not cognisant thereof; - (ii) the non-compliance or contravention arose from an honest mistake of fact on the director's or other person's part; or - (iii) the non-compliance or contravention was in respect of matters which in the opinion of the Court were immaterial, or was otherwise such as ought in the opinion of the Court having regard to all the circumstances of the case, reasonably to be excused. - (b) Provided that, in the event of non-compliance with or contravention of the requirements contained in clause (xvi) of sub-section (a) of section 205, no such director or other person shall incur any liability in respect of the non-compliance or contravention unless it is proved that the director or other person had knowledge of the matters not disclosed.